HSoul0812/Trailer-central-backend/README.md

 5. Put object parameters in the request body as JSON
 6. Pass a valid `access-token` header on all APIs.
 7. Add swagger annotations to your controller methods that are exposed as APIs.
+8. Put DMS resources under the DMS routes.
+Look for the `dms` group in `routes/api.php`.

 ## Code Guidelines: Architecture